cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 You might've noticed that, unlike in Python or Javascript, in C, single quotation marks `'` aren't the same as double quoatation marks `"`.
-This is becauase single quotation marks are used for single character literals, while double quotation marks are used for string literals (more on this later).
+This is becauase single quotation marks are used for single character literals, while double quotation marks are used for string literals (see below).

 C uses ASCII encoding for characters, which assigns each character an integer.
 Recall that a `char` is usually 1 byte; this is because each ASCII character